policing-freeposters/policing-freeposters.github.io/index.md

   box-sizing: border-box;
 }

-/* Create three equal columns that floats next to each other */ .column {
+/* Create four equal columns that floats next to each other */ .column {
   float: left;
-  width: 33.33%;
+  width: 25.00%;
   padding: 10px;
 }